syspect-sec/uspto/README.md

 The USPTO data contains a wealth of information.
 The data can be used to calculate patent metrics for statistical analysis.
 There are some scripts included to calculate some common statistical metrics such as forward and backward citation counts.

+**Patch Missing Data With Google BigQuery**

+The USPTO bulk-data is missing some information.
+This data can be collected from Google BigQuery Patent database.
+First the credentials for the Google BigQuery API must be downloaded as a JSON file and added to the \_\_init\_\_ function of the PatentBigQuery Class in the USPTOBigQuery.py file.
+Then the database can be automatically patched by running the command **python USPTOParser.py -patch**

 _MariaDB_